 You will want a VERY large bowl for this.
 (Two smaller ones might work better.)
 The recipe makes a large quantity.
 Start off by combining your pretzels, cereal and peanuts.

 Then you make your glaze.
 (The recipe is below.)
 That is poured over your pretzel, cereal and peanut mixture until it is evenly coated.
 DO NOT DO WHAT I DID.
 I poured all of in in at once, and it was not terribly easy to evenly coat everything.
 I should have done it in batches, but you do have to work fairly quickly.

-Then you pour your mixture onto two jelly roll pans and bake it for 5 minutes.
+Then you pour your mixture onto two jelly roll pans and bake it at 350 degrees for 5 minutes.
 Stir it up and bake it for another 5 minutes.
 Let it cool.
 Break it up and dump in your M&M’s.